fal-works/sinker/README.md

 ## Static extension classes

-The classes below are for static extension for each type.
+Methods for static extension on:

+- `Array<T>`
+- `String`

+## Callback functions

+The classes below have functions that can be used as callback.

+They are similar to the static methods in utility classes (see above), but are declared as variables and basically have only one argument.

-- `ArrayExtension`
+- `IntCallbacks`
-- `ArrayFunctionalExtension`
+- `UIntCallbacks`
-- `ArrayNullableExtension`
+- `FloatCallbacks`
-- `StringExtension`
+- `NullCallbacks`

 ## Compilation flags